ERR<n>MISC3, Error Record Miscellaneous Register 3, n = 0 - 65534

 If the node that owns error record n supports the RAS Timestamp Extension (ERR<q>FR.TS != 0b00), then ERR<n>MISC3 contains the timestamp value for error record n when the error was detected.
 Otherwise the contents of ERR<n>MISC3 are IMPLEMENTATION DEFINED.

-This register is present only when (an implementation implements ERR<n>MISC3 or RAS System Architecture v1.1 is implemented) and error record <n> is implemented.
+This register is present only when error record <n> is implemented.
 Otherwise, direct accesses to ERR<n>MISC3 are RES0.

 ERR<q>FR describes the features implemented by the node that owns error record <n>. <q> is the index of the first error record owned by the same node as error record <n>.
 If the node owns a single record, then q = n.

-For IMPLEMENTATION DEFINED fields in ERR<n>MISC3, writing zero returns the error record to an initial quiescent state.
+For IMPLEMENTATION DEFINED fields in ERR<n>MISC3, writing zero must always be supported to return the error record to an initial quiescent state.